+Buttery baby potatoes are smashed & seasoned with warm chili spices then roasted until crispy & served with a zesty avocado chimichurri sauce!
 These are the best chili smashed potatoes!
-Buttery baby potatoes are smashed & seasoned with warm spices then roasted until crispy & served with a zesty avocado chimichurri sauce!

 Ingredients For Chili Smashed Potatoes

-- Baby potatoes: I love using baby Yukon gold potatoes for this recipe!
-(They’re soft, buttery and taste so good with your seasoning.)
+- Baby gold potatoes: I love using baby Yukon gold potatoes for this recipe!
+(They’re soft, buttery and taste so good with your seasonings.)

-- Spices: Chili powder, paprika, garlic powder, salt & black pepper are all you need to spice up your potatoes!
+- Spices: You’ll need chili powder, paprika, garlic powder, salt & black pepper to spice up your potatoes!

-- Oil: Use avocado oil for super crispy potatoes!
-(It has a higher smoking point than most other oils, causing your potatoes to become super crispy without burning.)
+- Oil: I recommend using avocado oil for super crispy potatoes!
+(It has a higher smoking point, meaning it can crisp up your potatoes at a higher temperature without burning them.)
 I also used extra light tasting olive oil in the chimichurri sauce.